Russian Defence Minister accuses West of seeking to expand Ukraine war to Asia-Pacific

 He also accused Washington of trying to use climate change and natural disasters as an excuse for “humanitarian interventions”.

-The emergence of new security blocs such as Quad and Aukus, he said, undermined the role of Asean and nuclear non-proliferation efforts in the region.
+The emergence of new security blocs like the Quad and Aukus, he said, undermined the role of Asean and nuclear non-proliferation efforts in the region.
+(The Quad groups Australia, India, Japan and the US, while Aukus comprises Australia, the United Kingdom and the US.)

-At the same time, he said, Russia’s move to revoke its ratification of the Comprehensive Nuclear-Test-Ban Treaty did not mean the end of the agreement, and Russia was not lowering its threshold for the use of nuclear weapons.
+At the same time, he said, Moscow’s move to revoke its ratification of the Comprehensive Nuclear-Test-Ban Treaty

 “We are only seeking to restore parity with the United States, who have not ratified this treaty,” Russia’s RIA news agency quoted Mr Shoigu as saying.
 “We are not talking about its destruction.”

-Mr Shoigu said Moscow was ready for talks on the post-conflict settlement of the Ukraine crisis, and on further “co-existence” with the West, but that Western countries needed to stop seeking Russia’s strategic defeat.
+He said Moscow was ready for talks on the post-conflict settlement of the Ukraine crisis, and on further “co-existence” with the West, but that Western countries had to stop seeking Russia’s strategic defeat.

-Making clear the conditions for such talks were not in place yet, and he added: “It is also important to ensure equal relations between all the nuclear powers and permanent United Nations Security Council members who carry special responsibility for upholding peace and global stability.”
+Making clear the conditions for such talks were not in place yet, he said: “It is also important to ensure equal relations between all the nuclear powers and permanent United Nations Security Council members who carry special responsibility for upholding peace and global stability.”
 REUTERS